fritz-max/replicating-1607.00133/README.md

 # replicating-1607.00133
-Differentially private classification of the MNIST dataset from [arXiv:1607.00133v2](https://arxiv.org/abs/1607.00133v2) [1] in PyTorch.
+Differentially private classification of MNIST in PyTorch.
+This project replicates the results from [arXiv:1607.00133v2](https://arxiv.org/abs/1607.00133v2) [1].

-# Project Description
+## Project Description

-This project aims to replicate the results of the mentioned paper on the MNIST dataset as close as possible, primarily to experiment with differential privacy in PyTorch.
+The goal of the project is to train a simple classifier on the MNIST dataset, but in a differentially private way.
+A full explanation of the experiment and the used techniques can be found in [1].
+As a quick overview, the experiment includes following steps:

-This includes following steps
+### **Applying differentially private PCA to MNIST**

-**Applying differentially private PCA to MNIST**
+First, dimension reduction is performed using a differentially private version of PCA (Principal Components Analysis), adapted from [2].
+This is mainly done to reduce training time, however it also increases model accuracy by around 2%.
+Furthermore, the accuracy is fairly stable accross different levels of noise applied to the PCA, which can be seen in plot **XY** and is in line with the findings of [1].

-The functions in `src/pca.py` file download the MNIST dataset from torchvision and apply differentially private Principal Components Analysis [2] to reduce input dimensionality from 784 to 60.
+This step is carried out in `src/ppca.py`**(LINK)**.

-The processed Training and Testing Dataset are also provided in the XY folder (Really?)
+### **Training the classifier**

-**Training a simple Neural Network on the data**
+The reduced MNIST dataset is used to train the model provided in `src/DPClassifier.py`.
+The training is carried out in `mnist_1607.00133.py`.

-The data is used to train the model provided in `src/DPClassifier.py`, which is done in `mnist_1607.00133.py`.
-The differentially private optimizer and moments accountant in use are adopted from [3].
+The used differentially private optimizer (DPSGD) as well as the moments accountant are adopted from [3].

 # Results
 Can be seen in results folder.